Pine Needle Cough Syrup

 You can either place your pine needles in a small pot whole (stripped off the branches or twigs, of course) or roughly chop them to expose more surface area.
 Cover the needles with water.
 This should end up being 2-3 cups of water.
 Bring to a boil and then simmer on low heat covered, until the liquid reduces by about half.
 Strain your liquid from the needles through a tea strainer, cheesecloth, or (my favorite) an old-fashioned potato ricer.
 Add around 1/4 - 1/2 cup honey to the resulting liquid while it's still warm and stir this in until it's dissolved.

-Pine syrup can easily be mixed with my other favorite herbs for the upper and lower respiratory tracts: elecampane, wild cherry bark, plantain, hyssop, goldenrod, violet, and ground ivy.
+Pine syrup can easily be mixed with my other favorite herbs for the upper and lower respiratory tracts: Breathe Light (goldenrod, ground ivy, and plantain), elecampane, wild cherry bark, violet, and ground ivy.
 Occasionally, even osha or lobelia in small amounts.
-The honey in the syrup itself is a tremendous medicinal aid to the lungs and a cough suppressant in its own right.
+The honey in the syrup itself is a tremendous beneficial aid to the lungs and a cough suppressant in its own right.
 It also acts as a natural preservative and will keep the syrup for up to one month in the fridge.

 This syrup is wonderful for children (over one, of course).
 I dose it out about a teaspoon at a time, but you could do up to a tablespoon every 2-3 hours for a bad cough.
 Pine is such an abundant herb and tree that I often use it in several different variations throughout the seasons - as an herbal steam for the lungs, as a footpath, in bath salts, as a tea, and even as a vinegar.